jeremyforest/website/content/publication/Short-term availability of adult-born neurons for memory encoding/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - jeremy-forest
-  - Mélissa, Moreno
+  - Mélissa Moreno
-  - Matthias, Cavelius
+  - Matthias Cavelius
-  - Laura, Chalençon
+  - Laura Chalençon
-  - Anne, Ziessel
+  - Anne Ziessel
-  - Joëlle, Sacquet
+  - Joëlle Sacquet
-  - Marion, Richard
+  - Marion Richard
-  - Anne, Didier
+  - Anne Didier
-  - Nathalie, Mandairon
+  - Nathalie Mandairon

 date: '2019-12-06'
 doi: '10/ggfh4d'